awsdocs/amazon-s3-userguide/doc_source/using-folders.md

 You can have folders within folders, but not buckets within buckets\.
 You can upload and copy objects directly into a folder\.
 Folders can be created, deleted, and made public, but they cannot be renamed\.
 Objects can be copied from one folder to another\.

 **Important**
+When you use the Amazon S3 console to create a folder, Amazon S3 creates a 0\-byte object with a key that's set to the folder name that you provided\.
+For example, if you create a folder named `photos` in your bucket, the Amazon S3 console creates a 0\-byte object with the key `photos/`\.
+The console creates this object to support the idea of folders\.
-The Amazon S3 console treats all objects that have a forward slash \("/"\) character as the last \(trailing\) character in the key name as a folder, for example `examplekeyname/`\.
-You can't upload an object that has a key name with a trailing "/" character using the Amazon S3 console\.
-However, you can upload objects that are named with a trailing "/" with the Amazon S3 API by using the AWS CLI, AWS SDKs, or REST API\.
+The Amazon S3 console treats all objects that have a forward slash \(`/`\) character as the last \(trailing\) character in the key name as a folder \(for example, `examplekeyname/`\)\.
+You can't upload an object that has a key name with a trailing `/` character by using the Amazon S3 console\.
+However, you can upload objects that are named with a trailing `/` with the Amazon S3 API by using the AWS CLI, AWS SDKs, or REST API\.
-An object that is named with a trailing "/" appears as a folder in the Amazon S3 console\.
+An object that is named with a trailing `/` appears as a folder in the Amazon S3 console\.
 The Amazon S3 console does not display the content and metadata for such an object\.
-When you use the console to copy an object named with a trailing "/", a new folder is created in the destination location, but the object's data and metadata are not copied\.
+When you use the console to copy an object named with a trailing `/`, a new folder is created in the destination location, but the object's data and metadata are not copied\.

 **Topics**
 + [Creating a folder](#create-folder)